 Relaxing on the beach in Kerala

 The state of Kerala is inclusive of the historical city of Kochi, spice plantations in Thekkady, tea fields in Munnar, wildlife such as birds and tigers in sanctuaries, houseboats that cruise the backwaters from Alleppey, healing Ayurvedic massages, and the beaches of Mararikulam where you can see local fishermen.

 The local dress is a white saree featuring gold metallic trim and paired with colorful, often red, blouses.
 The food features local fruits such as papaya, coconut, and mango.
 Some of my favorites delicacies are: dosa, Masala chai, idiyappam, Chana dal, and seafood.
 Consider them all a must-try while in India.

 Munnar tea fields

 Traditional Kerala dress

 And last but not least, an Ayurvedic massage is highly recommended.
+Now, I’ve read a review of shiatsu massager and also have been on the massager, but the Ayurvedic massage was different.
 It is said to have immense healing powers—some are even considered an equivalent of 28 traditional massages.
 Do be prepared, as some may find it a bit intrusive.
 However, I found it settled my week-long stomach battle and my travel buddies had relief from years of pains and aches.